dsausa/dsa-ui/docs/git.md

     git switch -c my-name/feature
     ```

+## :pinching_hand: Commits

-* __Commits__ are the smallest unit of change.
+__Commits__ are the smallest unit of change.
 Ideally, each commit should be a single, logical change.
 For example, if you are adding a new component, you should have one commit for the component itself, and another for the storybook story.

   The following commands add all changes and new files to a commit with the message "Added new component":